Adventures in Babysitting (2016 film): Plot

-Jenny Parker and Lola Perez are teenagers with opposite personalities, but a passion for photography.
-The two meet when they are finalists for a photography internship and accidentally switch phones at their interview.
-Helen Anderson calls Jenny's phone, begging for a last-minute babysitter.
+Jenny Parker and Lola Perez are both 19 and have a passion for photography, though their personalities are very different.
+They meet after becoming finalists for a photography internship and accidentally switching phones at their interview.
+Professor Helen Anderson calls Jenny's phone, begging for a last-minute babysitter.
 Lola takes the job when she gets served with a parking ticket from Officer James.
-Jenny's crush Zac Chase calls to invite Jenny to a concert but Lola dismisses him to flirt with Officer James.
-Zac mistakenly believes that Jenny is not interested in him, so he takes another girl to the concert instead.
+Jenny's crush Zac Chase calls to invite Jenny to a concert, but Lola dismisses him to flirt with Officer James.
+Zac mistakenly believes that Jenny is not interested in him, so he takes another girl named Dominique Cassidy to the concert instead.

 Jenny and Lola arrive at the Coopers' and the Andersons' for their respective babysitting jobs.
-Lola and Jenny realize they switched phones, and Jenny travels to Lola to switch back.
-By that time, Trey Anderson has snuck out to a concert.
-Jenny, Lola, and the children journey to a sketchy pawn shop in the city to track Trey down.
-However, they find that he has already left with his friends.
-In the shop, Bobby accidentally lets loose a rare ferret and Lola takes a picture of the commotion for her photography résumé.
-Since trafficking the animal is illegal, the pawn shop owners Tiny and Scalper chase the six out of the store, trying to delete the photo from Lola's camera.
+Lola and Jenny realize they have each other's phones, and Jenny goes to find Lola and switch them back.
+By that time, 14-year-old Trey Anderson has snuck out to go to a concert.
+Jenny, Lola, and the other children journey to a crooked pawn shop in the city to track Trey down, but find that he has already left with his friends.
+In the shop, 10-year-old Bobby accidentally lets a rare ferret loose and Lola takes a picture of the commotion for her photography portfolio.
+Since trafficking the ferret is illegal, pawn shop owners Tiny and Scalper chase the six kids out of the store and attempt to delete the photo from Lola's camera.
 The group finds that their car is being towed, and learns they have until midnight to pay off the $100 fine.
-The group finds Trey, and Lola suggests re-selling the ticket at the concert to pay the fine.
+They find Trey, and Lola suggests selling the ticket at the concert to pay the fine.

-Tiny and Scalper track them down but hold off from revealing themselves when Lola is arrested for scalping.
-As they wait at the police station, Jenny is horrified that Emily secretly dyed her hair and got a tattoo and angrily reprimands her.
-Hurt, Emily calls and leaves a voicemail to her mom explaining the trouble they are in.
+Tiny and Scalper track them down, but stop short of revealing themselves when Lola is arrested for scalping.
+As they wait at the police station, Jenny is horrified to learn that 13-year-old Emily secretly dyed her hair and got a tattoo, and angrily reprimands her.
+Feeling hurt, Emily calls and leaves a voicemail to her mom explaining the trouble they are in.
 In the interrogation room, Lola meets Officer James.
 He scolds her for trying to scalp the ticket.
-Lola finally realizes her impulsiveness has consequences and begs to go free to make things right.
-Meanwhile, in the lobby, AJ meets her roller derby idol Jailer Swift when Swift and her roller derby team are brought in on charges for disorderly conduct.
-Lola is cleared of all charges and when she goes to meet with the group, the derby team starts fighting among themselves and provides a distraction for the seven to get away.
-Tiny and Scalper chase after AJ, while the group steals Tiny and Scalper's car and chases.
+Lola finally realizes her impulsiveness has consequences and begs to be let free to make things right.
+Meanwhile, in the lobby, 8-year-old AJ meets her roller derby idol Jailer Swift when Swift and her derby team are brought in on charges of disorderly conduct.
+Lola is cleared of all charges, but when she goes to rejoin the others, the derby team starts fighting among themselves and provides a distraction for the seven kids to get away.
+Tiny and Scalper chase after AJ, while the group steals Tiny and Scalper's car and follows them.